1968 Giro d'Italia: Classification Leadership

 Two different leader's jerseys were worn during the 1968 Giro d'Italia.
 The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.
 There were no time bonuses in 1968.

 For the points classification, which awarded a red jersey to its leader, cyclists were given points for finishing a stage in the top 15.

 A major secondary classification was the mountains classification.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 There were a total of nineteen categorized climbs, of which the highest one, the Cima Coppi, was the Tre Cime di Lavaredo.

 There was also an intermediate sprints classification.
 Stages had one or two sprints, and the first two riders to reach these sprints scored 30 and 10 points.

 Another secondary classification was the secret sprint (or surprise sprint) classification.
 Each stage (excluding time trials) had a midway sprint, whose location was not shared.

 Although no jersey was awarded, there was also one classification for the teams.
-Here riders scored points for their teams for a high stage finish, leading the general classification, or beging amongst the first riders at a mountain pass or intermediate sprint.
+Here riders scored points for their teams for a high stage finish, leading the general classification, or begin amongst the first riders at a mountain pass or intermediate sprint.